nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 * `list`<br>
   `delete 2`<br>
-  Deletes the 2nd task in the task manager.
+  Deletes the 2nd person in the address book.
-* `find report`<br>
+* `find Betsy`<br>
   `delete 1`<br>
-  Deletes the 1st task in the results of the `find` command.
+  Deletes the 1st person in the results of the `find` command.

 ### 2.7.
-Select a task : `select`
+Select a person : `select`

-Selects the person identified by the index number used in the last task listing.<br>
+Selects the person identified by the index number used in the last person listing.<br>
 Format: `select INDEX`

+> Selects the person and loads the Google search page the person at the specified `INDEX`.<br>
+> The index refers to the index number shown in the most recent listing.<br>
+> The index **must be a positive integer** 1, 2, 3, ...

 Examples:

 * `list`<br>
   `select 2`<br>
-  Selects the 2nd task in the task manager.
+  Selects the 2nd person in the address book.
-* `find report` <br>
+* `find Betsy` <br>
   `select 1`<br>
-  Selects the 1st task in the results of the `find` command.
+  Selects the 1st person in the results of the `find` command.

 ### 2.8.
 Clearing all entries : `clear`

-Clears all entries from the task manager.<br>
+Clears all entries from the address book.<br>
 Format: `clear`

 ### 2.9.
 Exiting the program : `exit`